 New and improved intro:

 Climate change is the global phenomenon that says that global temperatures are increasing with due to increased release of CO2 in our atmosphere and the continuous release of harmful gasses.
 Climate change has the potential to impact many of the earth’s natural processes, including extreme heat events.
 Due to climate change, there is an expected increase in the intensity, duration, and frequency of heat waves.
-(Alexander et al. 2006)more (Kovats 2008) Heat waves are responsible for more deaths than any other extreme weather event combined (source).
+In the latter half of the 1900s, there has been a sharp increase in temperatures worldwide due to global warming (Alexander et al. 2006).
+Furthermore, this warming has increased the risk of heat extremes and heat waves in many regions (Kovats 2008).
+Heat waves are responsible for more deaths than any other extreme weather event combined (source).

-(Voogt et al. 2003) aretheir light and heat
+Impacts from heat waves are amplified by urbanization, a phenomenon known as the Urban Heat Island (Voogt et al. 2003).
+The urban heat island is the idea that urban areas are warmer than their surrounding suburban areas.
+This occurs because anthropogenic heat release from urban activity, low surface albedo (absorbing more light and heat energy from the sun), and better retention of heat by urban infrastructure (which can then release that heat back to the evironment) (Rizwan).
+Other studies have found that areas with a higher concentration of people in an area could have a higher relative temperatures than their surrounding rural areas (Chapman).
+Because of UHI, many people in urban areas are subject to higher temperatures than their surrounding suburban areas, especially during extreme heat events.

 Extreme heat is a major health hazard during summer in many regions around the world (Lowe 2015).
 A prime example of a heat-related mortality event was the 2003 heat wave in Europe during July of 2003, which killed as many as 70,000 people (Robine et al. 2008).
 Recent studies have shown that extreme heat, drought and other climate-related events are projected to increase(Handmer et al., 2012).
 As climate change projections show that there is an increase in the frequency and severity of extreme weather events, health impacts are expected to get worse (Austin et al., 2015) In the US, there are an estimated 670 - 1300 deaths annually.(Berko Heat events are expected to have a more detrimental impact on older populations aged 65 and over (Flynn et al. 2005).
 Recent research estimates that the world population of people above 65 will only increase, subsequently increasing the population that is susceptible to health impacts.
 Climate change’s impacts have not only affected health but have also created an impact on food security in developing nations (Ropo et al., 2017).
 Another highly susceptible group to this change in the frequency of extreme heat events would be low-income residents of urban areas.
 In areas such as these where the urban heat island interacts with global warming, the population of people that are not able to gain access to proper air conditioning systems and comfortable living conditions would be worst affected by the heat.
 Those who live in more heat-prone areas may not be able to afford the costs of running air conditioning as well (Sheridan 2007).
 Recent studies have studied the urban heat island and climate change’s interaction, but have failed to include NYC as a part of their study (Habeeb et al., 2014).
 These concerns prompt current research about urban areas like NYC and its surrounding suburban areas to understand the susceptibility of urban populations to a warming temperatures.